 To ensure everything works as expected, we recommend that the first measurement is done from age 20 and not later than age 30.
 By doing this, if a woman has a diminished ovarian reserve at a young age, she would have time to decide whether she wants to have a baby now or cryopreserve some eggs to become a mother in the future.

-Is having your progesterone levels below the reference value on day 21 too bad?
+Is having your progesterone levels below the reference value on day 21 serious?

-Too low progesterone levels on day 21 on the cycle can indicate that ovulation (egg release from the ovary) has not taken place as expected.
+Levels of progesterone on day 21 of the cycle that are too low can indicate that ovulation (egg release from the ovary) has not taken place as expected.
 Without ovulation, a pregnancy cannot occur.

 Do low AMH levels equal low ovarian reserve?